CaiqueCoelho/qa-test-cocus/README.md

 Defining a parent base page (BasePage) with features that can be reused by all inherited child pages, for example by the HomePage page.
 On the parent page I implemented the location of elements such options in header.
 In addition to the Page Objects pages that are responsible for abstracting the locations of the elements, I separated the path to the elements in the pages in another file in order to make the Page Object cleaner and centralize constants in other files.
-For the location of the elements I mostly used the ids of the elements whenever possible and in the absence of ids I used XPATH.
+For the location of the elements I mostly used the ids of the elements whenever possible and in the absence of ids I used elements attributes and class.

 <img src="https://github.com/CaiqueCoelho/qa-test-cocus/blob/main/qa-test-cocus.drawio.png" width="900px">